Brett Gardner: Player profile

-Gardner's main strength is his speed.
-He is best known for stealing bases and being very disciplined at the plate.
+Gardner's main strength was his speed.
+He was best known for stealing bases and being very disciplined at the plate.
 In 2010 and 2014, Gardner saw more pitches per at-bat than any other player in the American League.

 Personal life

-Brett and his wife, Jessica, have two sons together.
+Gardner and his wife, Jessica, have two sons: Hunter and Miller.
+Miller was born in October of 2010, in Charleston, South Carolina, and he died from exposure to carbon monoxide on March 21, 2025, at the age of 14, during a family vacation in Costa Rica.
+The New York Yankees honored Miller with a moment of silence before their Opening Day game on March 27, 2025.

 In the offseason, the Gardners reside in Holly Hill, South Carolina.

 His father, Jerry Gardner, who played in the minors for the Phillies, owns a 2600 acre farm in Holly Hill.
 Brett was raised on the farm by Jerry and his mother, Faye, with his older brother, Glen.